gabreek/FlyffU-Commander/README.md

-# FlyffU WebView Client
+# Flyff U Commander

-A lightweight WebViewClient for playing Flyff Universe on Android.
-It allows you to play with multiple clients and access useful utilities.
+A powerful and enhanced WebViewClient for playing Flyff Universe on Android.
+It allows you to play with multiple clients, automate tasks with macros, and access useful utilities.

+## Origin and License

+This project is a modified version of the [FlyffU WebView Client](https://github.com/original-repo-link) (replace with actual link if available).
+It is released under the **GNU General Public License v3.0 (GPLv3)**.

+**Modifications:** This version includes significant enhancements, such as advanced action button functionalities (macros, timed repeats), improved persistence, and a dedicated hide/show button for action buttons.

 ## Features